stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/18_characteristic_parameters.md

 {% include insert_image.html key="looper-prefs-filter" %}

 ### processing
 Select the `whole` processing interval.
-This loads all events of the selected timespan and then iterates them.
+This loads all events of the selected time span and then iterates them.
 In case of long looper time spans and a large set of events it is useful to split the time span to process into smaller intervals.

 {% include insert_image.html key="looper-prefs-processing" %}